kcjengr/probe_basic/docs_src/source/update_notes.rst

 - Custom config YAML file will require edits or the newly edited version in the sim config will need to be copied over for some of the above features to work.
 Be sure to do this or you will receive some errors.

-- A few probing routines were found to have an error using the hints, particularly the following, and will need to be copied from the sim config subroutines folder to the user's machine config subroutines folder.
+- Probing Routine errors were fixed pertaining to using "hints".
+The following files and will need to be copied from the sim config subroutines folder to the user's machine config subroutines folder.
 Below are the corrected file names for reference:

       .. code-block:: bash